eliben/pykaleidoscope/README.rst

    ``-flto`` when compiling.
 The ``*_FLTO_FLAGS`` settings are made to avoid that.

-Note that these directions work at the time of writing (last updated: Mar 15, 2016) and may change with new versions of LLVM and/or llvmlite.
+Note that these directions work at the time of writing (last updated: Nov 21, 2016) and may change with new versions of LLVM and/or llvmlite.
 I'll try to keep up but feel free to open issues if anything needs to be done differently.